grackle-project/grackle/doc/source/Consuming.rst

 .. note::

-   This approach **ONLY** works if the end-user built and installed grackle with the cmake build-system.
+   This approach **ONLY** works if the end-user built and installed grackle with the cmake build system.

 To help support the usage of Grackle in a wide variety of scenarios, CMake-driven installations of Grackle come with a file called **grackle.pc**\ .
 For the uninitiated, this file encodes a variety of metadata, including Grackle's version number, the compilation requirements, and the linking requirements in a standardized file format.